sbojorge/urbantrip/README.md

 ![home-deskt](/readme/images/features/picture_1.png)

-Here they can see the the most popular profiles, the existing posts and scrolldown to keep loading posts.<br>
+Here users can see the most popular profiles, the existing posts and scrolldown to keep loading posts.<br>
 The navigation bar and the search bar are available as well.

 Unauthenticated users can perform searches, visit profiles listed in "Most popular profiles" and read the existing comments on a post.